knpuniversity/symfony4/knpu/ep1-stellar/flex-recipes.md

 ```

 Woh!
 We *expected* `composer.json` and `composer.lock` to be updated.
 But there
-are *also* changes to some `symfony.lock` file and we suddenly have a *brand new*
+are *also* changes to a `symfony.lock` file and we suddenly have a *brand new*
 config file!

 First, `symfony.lock`: this file is managed by Flex.
 It keeps track of which recipes
 have been installed.
 Basically... commit it to git, but don't worry about it.

 The second file is `config/packages/dev/security_checker.yaml`.
-Ah!
-This configuration
+This was added by
-adds a new `bin/console` command to our project!
-Don't worry about the code itself:
+the recipe and, cool!
+It adds a new `bin/console` command to our app!
+Don't worry
-you'll understand and be writing code like this soon!
+about the code itself: you'll understand and be writing code like this soon enough!

 The point is this: thanks to this file, we can now run: